PNS Hamza: Service

 On 10 August 2006, Hamza was launched, sponsored by Sehba Musharraf, the First Lady of Pakistan, and is named after Ḥamzah ibn ‘Abdul-Muṭṭalib– the companion and paternal uncle of Muhammad.
 Her maximum depth test was approximated at the 1968.5 ft in the Indian Ocean with the MESMA system, and is capable of launching the Exocet SM39 missiles while submerged on a seaborne platform.

 After completing series of depth tests and sea trials in the Indian Ocean, Hamza was commissioned by then-Prime Minister Shaukat Aziz on 23 September 2008, and joined the Navy's Submarine Command on 26 September 2008.
 Her crew complement is reported as 50 personnel (10 officers, 40 enlisted).

-Upgradations
+Upgrades

-On 6 March 2018, the DCNS, its original builder, lost the bidding competition with the Turkish firm, STM, for its refitting and upgradation of her weapon system, combat control system, missile rooms, and periscope upgrades, and is slated to return to her active service in 2020 after returning from Turkey.
+On 6 March 2018, the DCNS, its original builder, lost the bidding competition with the Turkish firm, STM, for its refitting and upgrading of her weapon system, combat control system, missile rooms, and periscope upgrades, and is slated to return to her active service in 2020 after returning from Turkey.

-Upgrades on the submarine were completed in early 2021 and she was delivered to the Pakistan navy in April that year.
+Upgrades on the submarine were completed in early 2021 and she was delivered to the Pakistan Navy in April that year.